 I have this insatiable desire to travel the world.
-So I don’t know how many jars I will end up with or where to put them all.
+So I don’t know how many vacation jars I will end up with or where to put them all.
 I recently took a trip to Canada.
-When I got back I made a Vacation Jar filled with all of the things that I had collected.
-If you haven’t already read my blog post on my top three souvenirs, you can read it here.
+When I got back I made a vacation jar filled with all of the things that I had collected from my trip.
+If you haven’t already, read my blog post on the three souvenirs that I look forward to getting whenever I travel.

 The jar that I used is actually from the coconut oil that I buy at Target.
 It comes in a glass jar with a really simple silver top.
 I decided to use this jar because it was a good size.
 The edges are rounded rather than squared like you find on most mason jars.
-Also, the silver top matches with all of the silver accents I have in my house.
+Also, the silver top matches with all of the silver accents that I have in my house.
 I found a similar mason jar on Amazon.

 Below is a photo of everything that I collected from my Canada trip.
-I also included a photo of the finished Vacation Jar after I put everything in it.
+I’ve also included a photo of the finished vacation jar after I put everything in it.

 Going clockwise, starting at the top right corner.